 For us Brits, that ‘afar’ means the countryside: hallowed turf that connotes calm, fresh air, good living and relaxation.
 There you imagine you will be restored to your best self, engaging in hearty hikes and even heartier pub lunches.
 Your face will bloom with the ruddy glow of someone that actually gets outdoors, oxygen will blow freely through your gills and you will feel fitter by association and more alive by default.
 And therefore more able to cope with the city, wherein most of us must work.

 Sadly, a second home in the country, or even a complete escape, is but a romantic fantasy for the majority, an aspiration for when we retire or win the Lottery.
 But help is now at hand, for we have been working on a glorious new large-format volume of some of the world’s most beautiful, by our standards, countryside homes, ELLE Decoration Country.
 Within the pages of this standalone tome, you can live the dream vicariously and begin to believe that one day you too will decamp from the dust and enrich your life by being surrounded by a greener and more pleasant land.

 For myself, I managed to get as far as Brighton, but seeing as that’s unofficially known as London-by-Sea, I’m not sure it counts… So I’ll join you in yearning for an ideal life beyond the smoke.

-First published in the December 2012 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the December 2012 edition of ELLE Decoration UK